DataScienceTraining-NonProfit/PowerBI/README.md

 # PowerBI
-you can download files or directory by by right click below Url and open in new tab then paste the link into below site's text box and click on **Download** button
+you can download the files or directory by right click below Url and **Open link in new tab** then paste the Github Repo Url into below site's text box then click on **Download** button

 <a href="https://minhaskamal.github.io/DownGit/" target="_blank">https://minhaskamal.github.io/DownGit/</a>